-TransAtlantic Business School Alliance (TABSA)
+TransAtlantic Business School Alliance (TABSA) - International Exchange Program

-The program is competitive with limited enrollment.
+This international exchange program is competitive with limited enrollment.
 After completing two intensive years at their home business school, students study abroad from a select group of partner institutions for two years.
 Each student completes a substantive internship in both countries and has the opportunity to earn a degree from both institutions.
 The program is designed to foster participants' fluency in another language-English, French, German or Spanish.

 Students selected for participation in the TABSA scholar program incur no additional tuition costs beyond those paid at their home institution.
 Travel and modest incidental fees are the only additional charges that students must bear beyond their normal living expenses.